metatablecat/Catlibs/packages/README.md

 ---
 An example package used to showcase how to create packages, this is omitted from CatLibs builds

+## ScriptModule `@0.1.0`
+---
+A runtime script that allows loads ModuleScripts as if they were scripts, but still allows them to return

 ## TabbyCoreLib `@1.1.0`
 ---